Kevinferl98/Space-Invaders/README.md

 # Space-Invaders
 This project was made for my Digital Game Development exam using Unity and C# language. <br>
 The project is based on the 1978 arcade game Space Invaders made by Tomohiro Nishikado. <br>
-I tried to make it similar to the original but i had to change something. <br>
+I tried to make it similar to the original. <br>
 For example I used the original sounds for the aliens, the mothership and the bullets but I also <br> added several 8-bit music from others famous games. <br>
 The game features two modes: the classic arcade mode and a 4-level mode with a final boss. <br>